radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 1. The Radius installation is not tampered with.
 2. The Kubernetes cluster that Radius is installed on is not compromised.
 3. It is the responsibility of the Kubernetes cluster to authenticate users.
 Administrators and users with sufficient privileges can perform their required tasks.
 Radius cannot prevent actions taken by an administrator.
-4. Radius stores and queues used by Applicatioßns RP are not compromised.
+4. Radius stores and queues used by Applications RP are not compromised.

 ## Data Flow